 For the past ten years, Goldin+Senneby has used methods and tools inspired by the financial sector to illuminate and subvert our late-capitalist system.
 The IMA is pleased to present the second iteration of their mutating retrospective, Standard Length of a Miracle, which premiered at Tensta konsthall, Stockholm, last year.
-Responding to the challenge of mounting a retrospective in Australia and at the same time resisting the urge to pack up the physical traces of all past projects and ship them around the world, the artists will present bootlegs and replicas of their major works.
+Responding to the challenge of mounting a retrospective in Australia and at the same time resisting the urge to pack up the physical traces of all past projects and ship them around the world, the artists present bootlegs and replicas of their major works.

 For the Brisbane iteration Goldin+Senneby invited Camila Marambio and Amaara Raheem to act as interlocutors.
 Marambio & Raheem responded with QUIZ which led to RESULT which led to the conception of Meth(odology) Lab.
-During the first week of the exhibition Meth(odology) Lab will be open making TIME: an immersive set of procedures that distill and digest through lines of Goldin+Senneby’s practice.
+During the first week of the exhibition Meth(odology) Lab was open making TIME: an immersive set of procedures that distill and digest through lines of Goldin+Senneby’s practice.

 In the main room, a plot of land acquired by Goldin+Senneby is interpreted as a stage set by artist Ryan Presley.
 Headless will also be activated by long-time spokesperson for Goldin+Senneby, Angus Cameron, in conversation with Mary Graham.
 The exhibition will conclude with a magic demonstration, Acid Money, performed by Malin Nilsson.